Uig, Lewis: Geography

+Camas Ùig

 Uig Beach (Camas Ùig) is best known as the site where the Lewis Chessmen (Tàileasg Ùig) were found.
 Before 1831, a local crofter discovered a buried hoard of chess pieces, uncovered by a storm.
 The chessmen are now in the Museum of Scotland, Edinburgh with an overseas exhibit in the British Museum in London, and replicas in the Uig Heritage Centre in Tuimisgearraidh.
 They are mostly carved from walrus tusks, and probably originated in Norway sometime in the 12th century, although when and how they came to be in Uig is unknown.

+Camas Ùig is surrounded by the villages of Cradhlasta (Crowlista), Tuimisgearraidh (Timsgarry), Eadar Dhà Fhadhail (Ardroil) and Càrnais (Carnish).
 The beach is one of Scotland's leading kite-buggy locations, being large, flat, and frequently subject to suitable winds.